 Why my happy bean plant is dying

 Overwatering is the number one reason behind a happy bean plant’s death.
-The right watering schedule for the happy bean is the one that allows the topsoil to dries completely between waterings.
+The right watering schedule for the happy bean is the one that allows the topsoil to dry completely between waterings.

 So, reassess your watering practice.
 If you water your plant too often without allowing the top two inches of the soil to dry out before watering, most probably your happy bean plant is dying because of overwatering.